-4.8 Expectation as Estimation
+4.9 Expectation as Estimation

-Suppose that one is asked to guess the value that a random variable Ywill take on, knowing the distribution of the random variable.
-What is the best guess or estimate, say Y?
-Obviously there are many ways to define a best estimate, but one of the most popular ways to define a cost or distortion resulting from estimating the "true" value of Y by $\hat{Y}$ is to look at the expected value of the square of the error $Y - \hat{Y}$ , $E[(Y - \hat{Y})^2]$ , the so called mean squared error or MSE.
+Suppose that you are asked to guess the value that a random variable Y will take on, knowing the distribution of the random variable.
+What is the best guess or estimate, say \hat{Y} ?
+Obviously there are many ways to define a best estimate, but one of the most popular ways to define a cost or distortion resulting from estimating the "true" value of Y by \hat{Y} is to look at the expected value of the square of the error $Y - \hat{Y}$, $E[(Y - \hat{Y})^2]$, the so called mean squared error or MSE.
 Many arguments have been advanced in support of this approach, perhaps the simplest being that if one views the error as a voltage, then the average squared error is the average energy in the error.
 The smaller the energy, the weaker the signal in some sense.
 Perhaps a more honest reason for the popularity of the measure is its tractability in a wide variety of problems, it often leads to nice solutions that indeed work well in practice.
-As an example, we show that the optimal estimate of the value of an unknown random variable is in fact the mean of the random variable, a result that is highly intuitive.
+As an example, we show that the optimal estimate of the value of an unknown random variable in the minimum mean squared error sense is in fact the mean of the random variable, a result that is highly intuitive.
 Rather than use calculus to prove this result - a tedious approach requiring setting derivatives to zero and then looking at second derivatives to verify that indeed the stationary point is a minimum - we directly prove the global optimality of the result.
-Suppose that that our estimate is $\hat{Y} = a$ , some constant.
+Suppose that that our estimate is $\hat{Y} = a$, some constant.
 We will show that this estimate can never have mean squared error smaller than that resulting from using the expected value of Y as an estimate.
 This is accomplished by a simple sequence of equalities and inequalities.
 Begin by adding and subtracting the mean, expanding the square, and using the second and third properties of expectation as

-$$\begin{split} E[(Y-a)^2] &= E[(Y-EY+EY-a)^2] \\ &= E[(Y-EY)^2] + 2E[(Y-EY)(EY-a)] + (EY-a)^2. \end{split}$$ and hence from Property 1 of expectation,
+$$E[(Y-a)^{2}] = E[(Y-EY+EY-a)^{2}]$$

+= $E[(Y-EY)^{2}] + 2E[(Y-EY)(EY-a)] + (EY-a)^{2}.$

-The cross product is evaluated using the linearity of expectation and the fact that EY is a constant as which is the mean squared error resulting from using the mean of Y as an estimate.
+The cross product is evaluated using the linearity of expectation and the fact that EY is a constant as and hence from Property 1 of expectation, which is the mean squared error resulting from using the mean of Y as an estimate.
 Thus the mean of a random variable is the minimum mean squared error estimate (MMSE) of the value of a random variable in the absence of any a priori information.